How Long Should Kids Brush Their Teeth?

 What Dentists Want Parents to Know

 If you’re doing your best and still unsure, that’s normal.
-Many families benefit from tools and routines that make brushing easier to repeat consistently.
+Many families benefit from tools that make brushing easier to repeat consistently.

 See how the Willo app helps you track brushing